abeebyekeen/subtimizer/README.md

 ### 6. Preparing kinase-peptide (designed) for folding

-Prepare sequences for AlphaFold-Multimer folding.
+Prepare sequences for folding with AlphaFold-Multimer.

 ```bash
 subtimizer prep-fold --file example_list_of_complexes.dat